I really, really, really wanted to love this film, you have no idea.

 The director of Koe no Katachi, Naoko Yamada, also directed Tamako Market (which I thoroughly enjoyed) and both seasons of K-ON! (which I love).
 Of course, she also directed the K-ON! movie (which I only kind of loved) and the Tamako Market movie (which I kind of hated) so maybe I just don’t like her films very much.
 I think Koe no Katachi really should’ve been a series (it runs 62 chapters); even a 1-cour would’ve gone a long way towards addressing the problems I listed above (although I would likely be scared of the story devolving into slapstick humor or Shouko turning into a full-blown moeblob).

-In the course of writing this review (the full version is 5-pages, honestly the longest thing I’ve written since the Looking for Miku script and prolly longer than most of my college papers), I did manage to work out a few of the issues I had with it (yes, there were more than I’ve presented here… many more) and I hope that the film will continue to grow on me as I ruminate on it further.
+In the course of writing this now 5-page review (honestly the longest thing I’ve written since the Looking for Miku script and prolly longer than most of my college papers), I did manage to work out a few of the issues I had with it (yes, there were more than I’ve presented here… many more) and I hope that the film will continue to grow on me as I ruminate on it further.